The best hotels in Dublin

 If you're staying south of the Liffey, you don't need a car.
 But if you plan to visit Howth village (40 minutes on the DART from Connolly Station) or Malahide, build in a half day.
 Don't waste it trying to drive through Dublin city traffic. park it and take public transport.

-Dublin's best neighborhoods
+Dublin's best hotel regions

 Prioritise the city centre and Merrion Square area if it's your first visit.
 You'll walk to almost everything and skip the cost of taxis across town.